 ADVERTISEMENT

-What is stressing out corporate employees?Earlier this week, it came to light that a 26-year-old woman employed at a major accounting firm in Pune had died by suicide in July because of work stress.
+What is stressing out corporate employees?Earlier this week, it came to light that a 26-year-old woman employed at a major accounting firm in Pune had died in July because of work stress.
 Per reports, the company has since said she had worked for four months, and had not been given extra work.

 Rashmi Rajagopal